krpeacock/inanna/content/events/venus-inferior-conjunction-march/index.md

 registration_link = "https://partiful.com/e/x2sADV8NSLXxKtbhALQ6"
 +++

 Join us for a sacred ceremony marking Venus's inferior conjunction, when the planet appears to descend into the underworld.
-This powerful astronomical event mirrors Inanna's descent in the ancient myth, offering us a unique opportunity for deep spiritual transformation.
+This powerful astronomical event mirrors Inanna's ascent in the ancient myth, offering us a unique opportunity for spiritual transformation.

 ## Ceremony Details

 - **Date:** Sunday, March 23, 2025
-- **Time:** 8:00 PM - 10:00 PM
+- **Time:** 7:00 PM - 9:00 PM
 - **Location:** Private Residence (Address provided upon registration)
-- **Led by:** Priestess Moon
+- **Led by:** Priestess Kaia

 ## About the Venus Inferior Conjunction

 The inferior conjunction occurs when Venus passes between Earth and the Sun, appearing to descend into the underworld.
-This rare astronomical event holds deep spiritual significance in Inanna's mythology, representing:
+This infrequent astronomical event holds deep spiritual significance in Inanna's mythology, representing:

 - Death and rebirth
 - Transformation and renewal